 Afrika Eye presents a celebration of African arts, cinema and culture, including a Senegalese evening of film, food, music and discussion aboard the SS Great Britain, a visit from Gary Younge, live music, dance and spoken word and a full weekend dedicated to the best new and classic films from &/or about Africa.

-The festival’s centre-piece will still be a full weekend of film screenings, Q&As and topical discussions at Watershed - happening this year from Friday 9 to Sunday 11 November and opening with a launch party featuring live music from southern Africa.
+The 2019 festival’s centre-piece will be a full weekend of screenings, Q&As and panel discussions at Watershed, Canons Road, Harbourside, Bristol, from Friday 8 to Sunday 10 November, opening with a film premiere and party featuring live music from The Krar Collective of Ethiopia.

 Sorry, this event has passed